Steinshark/site/content/_index.md

 title: "Welcome"
 ---

-# Check out my projects!
+# Welcome to my project blog!

 This is where I document my work on LLMs, AI, and coding projects.

-I hope you enjoy!